veronicaflores/veronicasflores.github.io/BLOGME.md

 Collab Notebook.

 **July 1:** <br/>
-On this day we discussed progress on articles and learning about machine learning from the Professor's recorded lectures.
+On this day we discussed progress on reading and comprehending articles and learning about machine learning from the Professor's recorded lectures.
 As well as discussed what should be done for next week.

 *Upcoming*
 - Run on Google Collab – the CLIP model